lee-alan/fintrack/api/doc/README.md

     - username: (string) the username of the user
     - \_id: (string) the expenses id
-    - type: (string) the type of expense
+    - category: (string) the category of expense
     - amount: (float) the amount of the expense
     - date: (date) date
     - payment_type: (cash|credit|debit)